Space-Efficient and Noise-Robust Quantum Factoring: Introduction

 We show that these ideas can be adapted to the quantum setting (see Section \ref{sec:kaliski} for a more detailed comparison of our work with~\cite{kal17}).
 While Fibonacci exponentiation seems to not be of much use in Shor's circuit, it turns out to be quite powerful in optimizing the space usage of Regev's circuit.
 As noted by Kaliski~\cite{kal17}, it also offers a general way to efficiently compute modular exponents on quantum computers in cases where precomputation is impossible or inefficient; we discuss this in Appendix \ref{sec:modexp}.

 We begin by stating our main theorem for qubit complexity, and compare the result to Regev~\cite{Regev23} and optimizations of Shor's algorithm~\cite{shor97,beckman, vedral, beauregard, hrs17, takahashi,gidney2017factoring,gidney2019,kahanamokumeyer2024fast}.
-In a nutshell, the algorithm by \cite{Regev23} requires $O(n^{3/2})$ qubits, which we bring down to $O(n \log n)$ while retaining the $O(n^{3/2}\log n)$ quantum circuit size.
-Optimizations of Shor's algorithm that retain the $O(n^2\log n)$ circuit size require $O(n\log n)$ qubits to the best of our knowledge; thus, compared to these results, our algorithm works with the same number of qubits but achieves a $O(\sqrt{n})$ factor saving in the circuit size (just as \cite{Regev23} does). \begin{maintheorem} Assume there is a quantum circuit that implements the operation with $G$ gates where $N, a, b, t$ are all $n$-bit integers with $0 \leq a, b, t < N$ and $2^{n-1} \leq N < 2^n$, and $S$ here is the number of ancilla qubits.\footnote{We do not make any assumptions about the circuit's behavior on inputs where any of $a, b, t$ are $\geq N$.}
+In a nutshell, the algorithm by \cite{Regev23} requires $O(n^{1.5})$ qubits, which we bring down to $O(n)$ while retaining the $O(n^{1.5+\epsilon})$ quantum circuit size.
+Optimizations of Shor's algorithm that retain the $O(n^{2+\epsilon})$ circuit size require $\approx 2n$ qubits~\cite{kahanamokumeyer2024fast}; thus, compared to these results, our algorithm works with the same number of qubits but achieves a $O(\sqrt{n})$ factor saving in the circuit size (just as \cite{Regev23} does).
+We state our result in terms of an arbitrary multiplication circuit; previously in this introduction, we restricted attention to the multiplication circuit by~\cite{kahanamokumeyer2024fast} for convenience. \begin{maintheorem} Assume there is a quantum circuit that implements the operation with $G$ gates where $N, a, b, t$ are all $n$-bit integers with $0 \leq a, b, t < N$ and $2^{n-1} \leq N < 2^n$, and $S$ here is the number of ancilla qubits.\footnote{We do not make any assumptions about the circuit's behavior on inputs where any of $a, b, t$ are $\geq N$.}

 Under conjecture~\ref{conjecture} (a number-theoretic assumption proposed by~\cite{Regev23}), there exists a classical polynomial-time algorithm that outputs a non-trivial factor of $N$ using $\sqrt{n} + 4$ calls to a quantum circuit on qubits using $O(n^{1/2} \cdot G + n^{3/2})$ gates, where $\phi = (1+\sqrt{5})/2$ is the golden ratio.
 Here, $C$ is the absolute constant from conjecture~\ref{conjecture}. \end{maintheorem}